 Strongmen train with various implements that allow them to build strength all over the body and from every angle.
 Equipment like the yoke, Atlas stones, axle, and log require more work from your core and grip compared with what conventional lifts demand.
 As a result, you fortify areas that were weak before, resulting in more balanced strength that leads to muscle gains and reduced risk for injury.
 I now measure my strength by how far I can carry a Husafell stone (a block shaped like Superman’s shield) and how fast I can walk with a yoke on my back (a metal frame that you might see attached to an ox or bull) as much as by how much I can bench.

-I used to moan when my dad would ask me to carry firewood up to the house or push a wheelbarrow full of topsoil up our driveway.
-If I had realized I was training, I might have thought it was cool instead of boring yard work.
+I used to complain when my dad would ask me to carry firewood up to the house or push a wheelbarrow full of topsoil up our driveway.
+If I'd realized I was training, I might've thought it was cool instead of boring yard work.

-Many strongman events resemble chores, such as walking with heavy implements in hand or dragging or pulling objects for a certain distance.
-Doing so not only provides a change of pace from the usual “three sets of 10” traditional weight training, but it’s also just as effective for building muscle.
+Many strongman events resemble chores: Walking with heavy implements in hand, or dragging or pulling objects for a certain distance.
+Doing so not only provides a change of pace from the usual “three sets of 10” traditional weight training, but also works as just as well for building muscle.
 I put on eight pounds in three weeks without making any effort to eat more food, and the only significant change to my training was the addition of heavy carries.
 Try doing farmer’s walks (pick up the heaviest dumbbells you can and walk as far as possible) at the end of your workouts, and you’ll get a sense of how exhausting these exercises can be and how much muscle they activate.

 I find it funny that everyone seems to want to do a mud run these days through obstacle courses that feature barbed and electrified wire but fear lifting stones.
 Performing strongman lifts poses the same risk as performing any other lift—if you know what you’re doing, you’re not likely to get hurt.